Private School Jobs

 What does a teacher do?

 • Teacher.
-The teacher is responsible for educating students in her class to set expectations.
-Depending on the grade level, the teacher may be responsible for a multiple subjects or he may just focus on one subject.
-In addition to their teaching duties, teaches may have extra roles in study hall, the cafeteria, sports, and other after school activities.
-We have two different sources for average public school teacher salaries.
-The Bureau of Labor Statistics puts the salary from $44,000 to $48,420 (depending on the grade level, kindergarten teachers getting paid less than secondary school teachers).
-PayScale puts the public school teacher salary in a slightly lower range: $35,460 for kindergarten teachers going up to $40,910 for secondary school teachers.
+The teacher is responsible for educating students in her class and setting expectations.
+Depending on the grade level, the teacher may be responsible for multiple subjects or focus on one subject.
+In addition to their teaching duties, teachers may have extra roles in study hall, the cafeteria, sports, and other after-school activities.
+GlassDoor shows an average salary for private school teachers of $55,000 to $75,000.
 Teaching positions can specialize in special education, vocational training, and athletic training.

 • Teacher’s Assistant.
 The teacher’s assistant helps the teacher maintain the educational milieu of the class, prepares class materials, and works with students.
-Salary range will be less than what a teacher makes.
-Salary information from the Bureau of Labor Statistics indicates that median annual salary for a teacher’s assistant in the public school system was $20,400 in 2004.
+The salary range will be less than what a teacher makes.

 Administrative & Support